 Do not report a religious group as a person's ancestry.

-Persons who have more than one origin and cannot identify with a single ancestry group may report two ancestry groups (for example, German, Irish).
+A person may report two ancestry groups (for example, German, Irish).

 14a.
 Mark the "Yes" box if the person sometimes or always speaks a language other than English at home.

 Mark the "No" box if the person speaks only English, or if a non-English language is spoken only at school or is limited to a few expressions or slang.

 14b.
 If this person speaks more than one non-English language and cannot determine which is spoken more often, report the one the person first learned to speak.

 15a.
 If the person did not live in the United States or Puerto Rico one year ago, mark the "No, outside the United States and Puerto Rico" box and print the name of the foreign country, or U.S. Virgin Islands, Guam, etc., where the person lived.
 Be specific when printing the name of foreign country; for example, specify Czech Republic or Slovakia, no Czechoslovakia; North or South Korea, not Korea.
 Specify the particular country, not region.
 For example, specify Jamaica, not West Indies; Kenya, not East Africa.
 Then SKIP to question 16.